Quick Answer

 Athletic performance is influenced by many factors, but nutrition remains one of the most controllable.

-When athletes align the three pillars of the M3 Framework — Mind, Meals, and Motion — they create a strong foundation for both performance and long-term health.
+When athletes align the three pillars of the M3 Performance Framework — Mind, Meals, and Motion — they create a stronger foundation for both performance and long-term health.

 Take the Next Step

-At M3 Total Wellness, we help athletes build simple, sustainable nutrition strategies that support energy, recovery, and long-term performance.
+At M3 Total Wellness, I help athletes build practical, evidence-based fueling strategies that support performance, recovery, and long-term consistency.

-👉 Book an assessment to get a personalized plan based on your sport, training, and goals.
+👉 Schedule a performance assessment to build a personalized plan based on your sport, training schedule, and goals.

 References